ShreyasMalakarjunPatil/PHEW/README.md

 ### Prune

-1. PHEW : The network construction algorithm based on biased random walks.
-Given a network at initialization and a desired pruning ratio, the mask is initialized with all zeros and then the connections are placed according to the random walks.
+Given a network at initialization and a desired pruning ratio,

+1. PHEW : The mask is initialized with all zeros and then the connections are placed according to the random walks.
 2. PHEW_Res : The mask is initialized using a previously used PHEW mask at a higher pruning ratio, and connections are added using the same random walk procedure.

 ### Experiments